Marxism and system theory

 And that survival is, rather, the primary purpose or intention of genes.)

-Social systems are sometimes classified into what is presumed to be an inexorable historical sequence.
+Some classify social systems into what is presumed to be an inexorable historical sequence.

 E.g. a history that starts with family groups and clans, and progresses through feudal societies to democracies.

-Some suggest modern social systems thinking derives from, or is an advanced application of, general system theory.
-E.g.
+They see social systems thinking an advanced application or development of general system theory.

 You might reasonably view the history of system thinking as running in the opposite direction:

-These differences are further explored in related papers at avancier.website.
+These matters are further explored papers 5 and 6 on the system theory page at avancier.website.

 This paper has indicated ways in which Marx and Engels may have been naïve about systems in general, and system change in particular.